pimlie/ubuntu-mainline-kernel.sh/README.md

                    is supplied it will search for that -u [VERSION]     Uninstall the specified kernel version.
-If version is omitted, a list of max 10 installed kernel versions is displayed -h               Show this message
+If version is omitted, a list of max 10 installed kernel versions is displayed --update         Update this script by redownloading it from github -h               Show this message

 Optional: